sshres10/buzzline-01-case/README.md

 ### Producer
 The producer generates messages related to Arsenal FC:
-- Examples: Match updates, player news, and fan celebrations.
+- Examples: Players scoring and providing assists.

 To run the producer:
 - **Windows**: